jtof-dev/meleemajors.gg/README.md

 the successor to meleemajors.com

+## backend

+- on the backend, we are working on a static site generator written in rust - it reads a [tournaments.json](ssg/src/tournaments.json), and generates a tournament from each entry in that array

 ## hosting

 - we use [github pages](https://pages.github.com) to do all the work for us, as long as our website stays static